 Step 4: You will be shown a Software Setup page such as this one:

-Let’s go over each section of the Software Setup page in detail so you know which each option means.
+Let's go over each section of the Software Setup page in detail, so you know what each option means.

 Then you choose the domain or subdomain you want to install Drupal onto.

 You will then need to create an admin account for the Drupal installation.
 The default values for this are very insecure, so be sure to change the password at the very least.
-Also be sure to use an active email account in case you forget the password in the future.
+Also, be sure to use an active email account if you forget the password in the future.

-Finally, there is an advanced option to manually configure the database name and table prefixes.
+Finally, there is an advanced option to configure the database name and table prefixes manually.
 If you do not know what these do, feel free to leave them at the default values.

-Once the progress bar hits 100%, you will be greeted with a congratulations page detailing the installation’s success, the domain that was installed, and the administrative URL to login to the admin panel.
+Once the progress bar hits 100%, you will be greeted with a congratulations page detailing the installation's success, the installed domain, and the administrative URL to log in to the admin panel.

 Written by Hostwinds Team / June 15, 2018